 Instead, it became my most-liked, most-shared (400+ shares in total), most-commented post, beating everything else by an order of magnitude.

 And I was able to do all this from scratch, while not even being a programmer!
 I was sure programmers were automating such stuff left and right.
 Turns out, very few of them did.

-The grocery chain’s representatives even got in touch with me, congratulated the inventiveness and saying “By the way, the board of directors says hi.”
+The grocery chain’s representatives even got in touch with me, congratulated on the inventiveness and said “By the way, the board of directors says hi.”
 That was certainly unexpected :)

 In Facebook comments, the grocery chain’s representative said they do free some slots for the near dates, at some specific hours.
 They were sure people knew that but nobody did.

 A week or two later, when I visited the website again, I saw the information about the times when they free up slots plastered all over the site: as a huge pop-up on entry, as an info bar at the top, as a notification in their app and they even sent a broadcast email to all their customers with this info.